Running Shoe Drop Explained

 But the heel-to-toe drop in a shoe won’t matter a lot if you are new to running.
 Instead, it would be best to focus more on getting your most comfortable running shoes (i.e., the shoes that can complement your natural running position).

-But running shoe drop becomes more important if you have body pains or an injury that you want to protect while running.
+But running shoe drop becomes more vital if you have body pains or an injury that you want to protect while running.
 Plus, you need the right shoe differential when changing running shoes or testing a new lineup to improve your running.

 Running belongs to high-impact exercises that can make you burn up to 1,000 calories in just one hour of training.
 It has a lot of health benefits, which scientists believe have a link to longevity.
 But running requires stages of preparation.
 And before you can run with no issues, you need to have the right gear.